International Conference on New Pathways for Community Energy and Storage

 Registration and costs:

-Regular conference fee: € 125,- including refreshments, lunches, excursion and the closing dinner during the program.
+Regular conference fee: € 125,- including refreshments, lunches, excursion and the closing dinner during the program (registration deadline May 27).
 Early bird conference fee of € 100,- for early registration (registration deadline April 7).
 Please note that all attendees are responsible for both arranging and funding their own travel and lodging.

 - January 22, 2019 - Early Registration Open